info442project/homeowork/Architecture.md

 #### Controller:
-HTML, Javascript,  WebSQL
+HTML, Javascript,  WebSQL, React
-- **Next button in campaignType.html**
+- **Next button in campaignType.js**
-  - This button stores the user input and saves it to localStorage in Browser
+  - This button stores the user input and saves it to localStorage in Browser and route user to campaignTitle.js
   - Resides on client-side only
   - Communicates with localstorage in browser
-- **Next button in campaignTitle.html**
+- **Next button in campaignTitle.js**
-  - This button stores the user input and saves it to localStorage in Browser
+  - This button stores the user input and saves it to localStorage in Browser and route user to campaignPurpose.js
   - Resides on client-side only
   - Communicates with localstorage in browser
-- **Next button in campaignPurpose.html**
+- **Next button in campaignPurpose.js**
-  - This button stores the user input and saves it to localStorage in Browser
+  - This button stores the user input and saves it to localStorage in Browser and route user to campaignDetails.js
   - Resides on client-side only
   - Communicates with localstorage in browser
-- **Submit button in campaignDetails.html**
+- **Submit button in campaignDetails.js**
   - This button stores the user input and the image that they upload and saves it to localStorage in Browser
   - Resides on client-side only
   - Communicates with localstorage in browser